Steam-Roasted Gochujang Chicken Wings

 Rack

-When the oven is ready, bake the wings until they’re beginning to brown and their fat has rendered and has started sizzling, 35 minutes.
+When the oven is ready, bake the wings until they’re beginning to brown and their fat has rendered and has started sizzling, 25 to 35 minutes.

 First Bake